catnipped/WelcomeToFever/StrangersHandbook.md

 ***

-## 1. The Session — What you need to know before you play
+## 1. A Session — What you need to know before you play

 > ### What's a GM?
 >